DMARC Deployment Checklist

-If you’re at a large organization looking to deploy DMARC, view the video on dmarcian’s deployment process.
+If you’re looking to deploy DMARC, watch the video on dmarcian’s deployment process.
 It’s worth your time!

-Here’s a checklist you can use to get DMARC into place:
+Here’s a checklist you can use to help get DMARC into place:

 - Create a list of your domains.

-- dmarcian tracks the capabilities of email sources to allow dmarcian users to quickly zero in on changes that need to happen.
+- dmarcian tracks the capabilities of email sources to allow dmarcian users to quickly identify the changes that need to happen.

 - DMARC uses SPF and DKIM to make email easy to identify.
-(A short video about SPF, and one for DKIM.)
+Here’s a short video about SPF and one for DKIM.

 - As each domain becomes compliant with DMARC to your satisfaction, you can put in place controls to disallow unauthorized use of your domain.